aws-samples/aws-financial-services-framework-secret-for-terraform/README.md

 # terraform-aws-fsf-secrets

-This module provisions a secrets manager with the kind of defaults that our Financial Services customers regularly request
+This module provisions a secrets manager with the kind of defaults that our financial services customers regularly request

 ### Example usage
     provider "aws" {